-Naltrexone (ReVia).
-This medicine blocks the feel-good response alcohol causes.
+This medication blocks the “feel-good” response alcohol causes.
 Naltrexone may help reduce the urge to drink and prevent excessive alcohol consumption.
-Without the satisfying feeling, addicts may be less likely to drink at all.
+Without the satisfying feeling, people with alcohol use disorder may be less likely to drink alcohol.

-Naltrexone injection (Vivitrol).
-The injected form of this medication can also help treat alcoholism.
-Injected naltrexone produces the same results as the oral version — it blocks the feel-good response alcohol causes in the body.
+The injected form of this medication produces the same results as the oral version: It blocks the feel-good response alcohol causes in the body.

-If you use this form of naltrexone, a doctor will inject the medicine once a month.
-This is a good option for anyone who has difficulty taking the oral version regularly.
+If you use this form of naltrexone, a healthcare professional will inject the medication once a month.
+This is a good option for anyone who has difficulty regularly taking the pill.

-Find continued support.
 A support group or care program may be helpful for you and your loved ones.
-These programs are designed to encourage you, teach you about coping with life after alcohol, and help you manage relapses.
+These programs are designed to encourage you, teach you about coping with life in recovery, and help you manage cravings and relapses.

 Find a support group near you.
 A local hospital or your doctor can also connect you with a support group.